kyma-project/kyma/docs/kyma/04-09-upgrade.md

       </details>
     </div>

-4. Applying the release artifcats to the cluster triggers the installation of the desired Kyma version.
+4. Applying the release artifacts to the cluster triggers the installation of the desired Kyma version.
 To watch the installation status, run:
     <div tabs>
       <details>
       <summary>